Félix de Jesús Rougier: Youth

 Felix Rougier was born on December 17, 1859, in Meilhaud, France.
-His parents were Benedict and Maria Luisa Olanier Rougier.
-He had two brothers: Emmanuel, who was initially a missionary in Oceania but later quit the priesthood, and Estanislao, who distinguished himself as an untiring promoter of social action, defending farmers from their land.
+His parents were Benôit and Maria Louisa (née Olanier) Rougier.
+He had two brothers: Emmanuel, who was initially a missionary in Oceania but later quit the mission, and Stanislas, who distinguished himself as an untiring promoter of social action, defending farmers from their land.

-Initially, Felix Rougier was thinking of becoming a doctor.
+Initially, Rougier was thinking of becoming a doctor.
 However, his vision soon radically changed after meeting the bishop, Eloy, who spoke at length about the missions to over 300 students, including young Rougier.
 Because of this, Rougier felt a very intense desire to become a missionary, which never left him.

 His motto became "Love the Holy Spirit and make Him loved ..."

 Ordination

-After reflecting on his vocation as a missionary, Rougier decided to enter the Society of Mary (Marists), where he was admitted and recognized by his obedience and happy surrender to his ministry.
+After reflecting on his vocation as a missionary, Rougier decided to enter the Society of Mary (Marists), where he was admitted and recognized for his obedience and happy surrender to his ministry.
 When the day of his ordination grew near, he developed severe arthritis in his right arm.
 This was cause to prevent his ordination since at that time good health was a fundamental requirement for the priesthood.
 However, after painful testing of his condition, he was miraculously cured by John Bosco who later would say, "God will make you win many souls."
 Bosco was known for his ability to work extraordinary wonders in people and he did this in Rougier.
 Although the problem with his arm was not entirely removed, the improvement was extraordinary and the strength in his arm increased over time, ultimately saving his right arm.
 Finally, he was ordained as a priest on September 24, 1887.

 Missionary work

 Rougier's dream was to be a missionary in Oceania, but initially his journey there was suspended due to the illness in the arm.
 His superiors sent him to Colombia where he developed an extensive educational effort and faced the challenges of the Thousand Days' War.
 He conducted a national ministry collecting food and delivering it to the hungry.
 Also, he devoted himself to accompanying the soldiers in their last hours and times of illness.
 He risked his life during the war to hear confessions and attend to the wounded, once even defending the cloak on a corpse that would have been desecrated by the man’s enemies.

 In February 1902, Rougier went to Mexico where, on February 4, 1903, he met Concepción Cabrera de Armida.
-She, without knowing anything about him, began to talk to him in confession about certain things that only Rougier could have known himself.
+She, without knowing anything about him, began to talk to him in confession about certain things that only Rougier himself could have known.
 Armida, called "Conchita," had various mystical graces.
 She then spoke to him about the Works of the Cross which she had founded, causing Rougier to immediately have a great love and respect for her.
 Soon, Conchita announced that God wanted him to be the founder of the Fifth Work of the Cross, the Missionaries of the Holy Spirit.
 After asking advice from his superiors, he accepted her invitation.